 Academic advisors are available as a resource for students in the Indiana University School of Nursing Center for Academic Affairs located in the Nursing Building room 122.
-Students must see their faculty advisors for academic counseling and program planning.
 To schedule an appointment with an advisor, please call the Center for Academic Affairs at 317-274-2806.
 Walk in advising hours are also available on Tuesday, Wednesday, and Thursday from 8:00am to 4:00pm.